icicle-lang/icicle/doc/user/ambling.md

 string, but mean only works on numbers such as integers or doubles.

 ```
-λ feature injury ~> mean location
+λ from injury ~> mean location
                  ^
 Error
 -----

 ## Check error

-  Cannot discharge constraints at 1:19
+  Cannot discharge constraints at 1:16

-    1:19  Not a number: String
+    1:16  Not a number: String
-          Chances are you tried to apply some numerical computation like (+) or sum to the wrong field.
+          Chances are you tried to apply some numerical computation like (+) or sum to the wrong field
+          or used an integer literal for a non-numeric type.
 ```

 The important part us on the last line: `Not a number: String`.